• Skip to primary navigation

 It’s spicy, it’s creamy, it’s rich, it’s wonderfully satisfying, and all this in an easy to make, super simple recipe.

-Peanut butter!
-It’s not something I would have instantly thought of when I thought of carrot soup, but oh my word, this does take it to the next level of delicious.
+It’s not an ingredient that you would usually think of as going in a carrot soup, but oh my word, it takes it to the next level of delicious.

-And if you love carrot soups, then our vegan carrot ginger soup is also going to be right up your street so check that out too.
-Our vegan cabbage soup is also totally divine!
+And if you love carrot soup, then our vegan carrot ginger soup is also going to be right up your street so check that out too.
+Our vegan cabbage soup is also totally divine.

 How To Make Vegan Carrot Soup